 - Appreciate your own family, country and culture

 Program options to choose from:

-- Traditional Academic Year and Semester Students: For 65 years, YFU has welcomed high school students (ages 15-18) to live with a host family and attend a local high school.
-Today, nearly 2,000 YFU high school students come to the U.S. each year from more than 70 countries.
-Through hosting, you will expand and enrich your own family while sharing your own, unique customs and traditions with a new son or daughter.
+- Traditional Academic Year and Semester Students: For more than 65 years, YFU has welcomed high school students (ages 15-18) to live with a host family and attend a local high school in the U.S. Today, nearly 2,000 YFU high school students come to the U.S. each year from more than 70 countries.

-- Academic Year Scholarship Winners: Each year, YFU welcomes scholarship winners from several US Government sponsored programs.
+- Academic Year Scholarship Winners: Each year, YFU students include scholarship winners from several US Government sponsored programs.
 Learn more about welcoming one of these future leaders into your home.

-- Two Week Summer Programs: Get ready to experience our American Independence Day as you never have before; from the eyes of an international student eager to learn as much as they can about US culture.
-From June 30 to July 18, 2016, students from multiple countries are will be in select US cities.
+- Two Week Summer Programs: Experience our American Independence Day as you never have before; through the eyes of an international student experiencing US culture in person for the first time!
+From June 30 to July 18, 2016, students from multiple countries are placed in select US cities.
 Learn more about this unique opportunity now.